 Inclusion in Road Safety Topic: “Give way to Emergency Vehicle, Move Left, Drive Slow” topic was included in the Road Safety week

-Helpline for Ambulance Operators: Dedicated helpline number was implemented by Traffic Police for ambulance drivers to coordinate about the route of patient pickup and hospital.
-Special number ensures that it is never busy and always available to the ambulance operator for quick response.
+Helpline for Ambulance Operators: Dedicated helpline number was implemented by Traffic Police for ambulance drivers to coordinate patient pickup and hospital routes.
+Dedicated number ensures that it is never busy and always available to the ambulance operator for a quick response.

-Ganpati Festival 2016: Director General of Police, Maharashtra declared theme of Ganpati Festival as Give Way to Ambulance – Move Left, Drive Slow and entire Maharashtra Police did awareness for it
+Ganpati Festival 2016: Director General of Police, Maharashtra declared the theme of Ganpati Festival as Give Way to Ambulance – Move Left, Drive Slow, and entire Maharashtra Police did awareness for it

-Navratri Mandal: Enrolled 8 Navratri Mandal to give small speech of awareness to devotees
+Navratri Mandal: Enrolled 8 Navratri Mandal to give a small speech of awareness to devotees

-Students Rally: 20 rallies with help of school students in different parts of city
+Students Rally: 20 rallies with the help of school students in different parts of the city

 Corporates and NGOs: Enrolled many corporate organizations and NGOs to send the picture emailer to their staff and business associates

-A case study was prepared of the implementation activities and success in the state of Maharashtra.
-Based on the learnings, implementation plan was developed to cover whole of the Karnataka state.
-Under the chairmanship of ACS – Home, committee is formed of DG Karnataka, Principal Secretary Health and Principal Secretary Transport to develop the policy, sustainable action plan and awareness drive.
+A case study was prepared for the execution activities and success in the state of Maharashtra.
+Based on the learnings, the implementation plan was developed to cover the whole of the Karnataka state.
+Under the chairmanship of ACS – Home, a committee is formed of DG Karnataka, Principal Secretary Health, and Principal Secretary Transport to develop the policy, sustainable action plan, and awareness drive.